-Caplan and Earnest LLC provides one of the most experienced and trusted practice groups for health law in the Rocky Mountain region.
-We offer health care organizations a holistic and common sense approach to complex and constantly evolving health law.
+Caplan & Earnest provides one of the most experienced and trusted practice groups for health law in the Rocky Mountain region.
+We offer healthcare organizations a holistic and common sense approach to complex and constantly evolving health law.
 As problem solvers, we offer innovative and creative ways to help health law clients increase profitability, operate efficiently and protect assets.

 A Comprehensive Approach to Health Law